A graph-state based synthesis framework for Clifford isometries: Practical algorithms for graph state synthesis and application to the codiagonalization of Pauli rotations

 \section{Practical algorithms for graph state synthesis and application to the codiagonalization of Pauli rotations}

 We give two algorithms for the synthesis of graph states, a special case of Clifford isometry where $k=0$.
 One algorithm optimizes the number of two-qubit gates while the second one optimizes the depth of the circuit, both assuming an all-to-all connectivity between the physical qubits.
 Then we use our algorithms in quantum compilers that synthesize a sequence of Pauli rotations.
 Usually such sequences are implemented by packing the rotations into groups of commuting operators, each group is then codiagonalized with a Clifford circuit and implemented with the synthesis of a phase polynomial.
 An efficient graph-state synthesis algorithm will improve the codiagonalization part of this process.
+Then in Section~\ref{section::algo_iso} we will extend the algorithms for graph state synthesis to deal with the case of any arbitrary Clifford isometry.